pulumi/docs/aws/ecr.md

 ---
-title: "How to create an AWS Elastic Container Registry service with Pulumi"
+title: "How to create an AWS Elastic Container Registry (ECR) service with Pulumi"
 cloud: "AWS"
 service: "ECR"
 description: "is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images"